colibri-software/locomotive_plugins/README.md

 ### Rack App

 Plugins can supply a Rack Application to be used for request handling.
-Do so by overriding the `rack_app` class method on the plugin class.
+Do so by overriding the `rack_app` instance method in the plugin class.
 The Rack app will be given some helper methods:

 * `plugin_object`: retrieve the plugin object.
 * `full_path(path)`: generate the full url path for `path`.
 The `path` variable